 - Unvaccinated students invite an increased risk of testing positive for COVID-19 before departure or during their time abroad, disrupting their ability to travel or participate in program activities.
 In such situations, program deposits and costs may be unrecoverable for students.

-Yes, at this time the University of Utah has not restricted Learning Abroad student travel for 2022.
+Yes, at this time the University of Utah has not restricted Learning Abroad student travel for 2022-2023.
 We will continue to monitor the situation and keep students and faculty updated.
 Not all Learning Abroad destinations may be possible.
-Students are currently able to apply for Summer 2022 programs of all types.
 Given the uncertainty and unpredictability of the COVID-19 pandemic, it is possible that the University could decide at a later date to suspend all international travel for all students.
 For this reason, we recommend that Affiliate or Exchange applicants also enroll in classes on the main campus as a backup plan, or consider the Utah Asia Campus or virtual options.

 Student travel to the Utah Asia Campus (UAC) remains unrestricted, and falls outside the scope of current University travel restrictions.
 The UAC is the only international program location where U of U students are provided direct access to an established network of University-managed health and safety support services.
 Strong communication links between the two campuses, alongside a portfolio of shared student resources and assistance tools, allow for the University to continue to support student mobility to the UAC.